How to Adjust a Toilet Float and Fill Valve Fast!

 What is a Toilet Float?

 A toilet float is the toilet tank part connected to the fill valve.
-It regulates the opening and closing of the fill valve, and therefore the level of water in the toilet tank
+It regulates the opening and closing of the fill valve and, therefore, the water level in the toilet tank.

-When the float valve is not properly adjusted, the level of water in the tank will either be too high or too low.
+When the float valve is not adjusted correctly, the water level in the tank will either be too high or too low.

 If the water level in the tank is too high, it will start to flow down to the bowl via the overflow tube resulting in a running toilet.
-Low water level in the tank will result in a weak flush as the toilet will not have the necessary force.
+The low water level in the tank will result in a weak flush as the toilet will not have the necessary force.

 Ideally, the water level in the tank should be about 1/2-1 inch below the overflow tube.
 If the water level is below or above that level, you will need to adjust the toilet float.